Energy hubs explained: definition, how it works, why it matters

 💡 What is an energy hub?

-An energy hub (EH) is a local and collaborative energy system where multiple parties (energy producers, consumers, storage) can coordinate, exchange and optimize energy flows* together, while ensuring they stay within their collectively agreed grid capacity.
+An energy hub (EH) is a local and collaborative energy system where multiple parties (energy producers, consumers, storage) can coordinate, exchange and optimize energy flowsWhile EHs have the potential to connect various energy carriers (such as heat, cooling, and natural gas), this article will focus primarily on electricity, reflecting current developments in the Netherlands. together, while ensuring they stay within their collectively agreed grid capacity.

-Reduced dependence on the main grid
+- Reducing reliance on the main electricity grid

 2) Common characteristics of energy hubs